SchokiCoder/hui/docs/goals.md

 - max.
 200 sloc for build system (eg. make)
 - strictly POSIX compatible
 - no dependcies on libraries other than libc
-- wether it's Linux, FreeBSD, OpenBSD or NetBSD, building is as simple as editing the config.h and running ONE command in the root dir of the pkg
+- building the package by editing config.h and config.mk and running make
-- implement all features of Roadmap and no more

-As soon as all the goals have been fulfilled, the project reaches version 1.0.0 and is now only maintained for bugfixes.
-No more feature-implementations... or rewrites ;)
-except the only goal of that rewrite (wether partially or fully) is to shorten the code and use less lines or increase portability.
-A rewrite in another language or language standard is never allowed.
+- provide secondary goal updates as patches when not that necessary

 # Roadmap